New Star, 140 Much Park Street

 18751959NEW STAR INN

-New Star Much Park St The original Star in Coventry was in Bayley Lane, and dated from before 1424.
+New Star, Much Park Street The original Star in Coventry was in Bayley Lane, and dated from before 1424.
 In those days before standardised spelling it was variously the Sterre, Starr or Stare.
 Meanwhile, the OLD MITRE stood at 140 Much Park Street, near the junction with Jordan Well.
 The Old Mitre was of unknown age.
 In 1875 William Hill of the OLD MITRE passed the license to Henry Hands, who had transferred from the Old Star Inn in Earl Street.
 It would appear that it was Hands who changed the pub's name to the NEW STAR.

 The star was originally as religious symbol, referring to the star of Bethlehem or to the Virgin Mary, one of whose titles is 'Star of the Sea' (Stella Maris).
 Since 1634 a six-pointed star also appeared in the arms of the Worshipful Company of Innholders, previously the guild of Innkeepers.
 The star as a pub name dates from the fifteenth century.